CarletonComputerScienceSociety/ccss-docs/docs/governance/directors/president.md

 Position currently held by Connor Hillen (2015/2016)

+*Chair of the Board of Directors for the CCSS*

 ## Responsibilities

 Public face of the CCSS.
 Represents us as the Society to Carleton's